YOU: a family, creatively empowering people to thrive in their communities

 - Dorset First Point supported 2,075 people to secure their housing and improve their health and well-being

 - Across Dorset YOU supported 48 vulnerable young people towards independence

 - YOU’s Counselling services assisted 572 people including counselling work undertaken in domestic abuse work

 - People with a learning disability live independent lives under their control

-- Women, men and children surviving domestic abuse and hidden violence take back control of their lives, which are safe and free from fear
+- Women, men, and children surviving domestic abuse and hidden violence take back control of their lives, living safely and free from fear

 - Young vulnerable people develop to become independent citizens

 - People with mental ill health develop new meaning and purpose in their life as they grow beyond the impact of their illness